-- (9) Children placed in juvenile or adult detention or correctional facilities shall be provided learning opportunities and instruction that meet the state standards with benchmarks. - N. Children in private schools or facilities.
+(9) Children placed in juvenile or adult detention or correctional facilities shall be provided learning opportunities and instruction that meet the state standards with benchmarks.

 (8) Children schooled at home.
 Each LEA shall locate, evaluate and determine the eligibility of children with disabilities who are schooled at home pursuant Subsection H of 22-2-2 NMSA 1978.